meraki-analytics/orianna/README.md

 }
 ```

-Make sure you set your rate limit!
-Orianna will limit you the the default development limit until you give it your production limit (if you have one).
+Make sure you set your rate limit ONLY IF YOU HAVE APPLIED FOR AN RECIEVED A PRODUCTION-LEVEL API KEY.
+By default, Orianna will limit you to the Development rate limit.
+You can set the rate limit to your production limit (if you have one) as follows:
 ```java
 // 3,000 calls per 10 seconds
 RiotAPI.setRateLimit(3000, 10);